holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

         }
         ```

-        The structure of the messages that appear in the `data` argument are documented in the following section on Gossip.
+        The structure of the messages that appear in the `data` argument are documented in the following section on [Gossip].

 * `PeerGet`: Ask a remote node if they know about a specific agent.